daniill5738/sep10-freedom-project/prep/content.md

 * Once you made your design on Canva, you can download your designs in different types of formats such as PNG, JPG, and PDF.
     *  [Canva](https://www.canva.com/)

- ## Software Technology From Most Useful To Least.
- Wave
- Slack
- Canva
 ## Hardware Technology

  ### Ticktime